AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Experiments and Results

 \subsubsection{Effectiveness Against Gradient-free Perturbations}

-Table~\ref{results_all_sully_nvidia} shows the comparison results on the SullyChen dataset using the Nvidia backbone. \model{} outperforms every other adversarial technique across all test categories in both performance metrics.
-In particular, \model{} improves accuracy on Clean by 3.3\% MA and 0.58 MAE compared to the standard model that is trained on solely clean data.
-This result is significant as the clean performance is the most difficult to improve while \model{} achieves about \textbf{three times the improvement} on Clean compared to the SOTA performance by Shen.
+Table~\ref{results_all_sully_nvidia} shows the comparison results on the SullyChen dataset using the Nvidia backbone. \model{} \emph{outperforms every other adversarial technique across all test categories} in both performance metrics.
+In particular, \model{} improves accuracy on Clean by 3.3\% MA and 0.58 MAE compared to the standard model trained solely on clean data.
+This result is significant as the clean performance is the most difficult to improve while \model{} achieves about \textbf{three times the improvement} on Clean compared to Shen.
 Tested on the perturbed datasets, \model{} achieves 64.67\% MA on Combined -- a \textbf{20\% accuracy increase} compared to Shen, 11.21 MAE on Combined -- a \textbf{31\% error decrease} compared to Shen, and 5.12 MAE on Unseen -- another \textbf{15\% error decrease} compared to Shen.